gemmen29/Ruby-enuumerable/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Create your own Enumerable
+# My Enumerable

-> Description.
+> An app built with Ruby.
+It has a 'MyEnumerable' module that is included in 'MyList' class with filter, all and any feature methods.

 ## Built With